Harry Potter (film series): Future

 In July 2016, Warner Bros.
-Entertainment applied to purchase the rights to the stage play Harry Potter and the Cursed Child, leading to speculation that it was going to become a film, despite earlier claims, most notably from Rowling, that a film adaptation was not being made.

-In November 2021, Chris Columbus, who previously directed the first two installments of the film series, expressed interest in directing a film adaptation of The Cursed Child, with the intent of having the main cast members reprise their roles.
-When The New York Times asked Daniel Radcliffe in 2022 if he would be ready to reprise his role as Harry Potter, he replied that he was not interested in it at the moment, but did not deny the possibility of returning sometime in the future.
+Entertainment applied to purchase the rights to the stage play Harry Potter and the Cursed Child, leading to speculation that it was going to be adapted into film, despite earlier denials, most notably from Rowling.
+In November 2021, Columbus, the director of Philosopher's Stone and Chamber of Secrets, expressed interest in directing an adaptation of Cursed Child with the intent of having the main cast members reprise their roles.
+When The New York Times asked Daniel Radcliffe in 2022 if he would be ready to reprise his role as Harry Potter, he replied that he was not interested in it at the moment, but did not deny the possibility of doing so in the future.

 In a Sunday Times interview in August 2025, Columbus confirmed that he maintains close relationships with the original cast but has not spoken to Rowling in "a decade or so".
-He went on to state that Rowling's anti-trans views mean that a movie version of The Cursed Child with the original cast is "never going to happen".
-In a recent interview with Variety, Columbus spoke of "separating the artist from the art" and described the controversy around Rowling as "just sad, it's very sad", while noting that he does not agree with her views.
+He went on to state that the controversy around Rowling's views on transgender people meant that a Cursed Child film with the original cast was "never going to happen".
+In a later interview with Variety, Columbus spoke of "separating the artist from the art" and described the controversy around Rowling as "just sad, it's very sad", while noting that he does not agree with her views.